PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He turned away from the door.
 "It was a bad deal from the beginning.
 But you got away with your skin.
 It's a sunk cost, Boltac.
 Take the hit and walk away."
 He nodded to himself as if that that ended the argument.
 Good.
 Sensible.
 Mercantile.
 Just a bad deal.
 But when he went to walk away, his feet moved in the wrong direction.

-He fingered the necklace thick with charms around his neck and had a thought.
+He fingered the necklace thick with charms and had a thought.
 It was a bad idea.
 It had all been bad ideas.
 "You make your own luck," said Boltac.

 He took a whiff of fresh air.
 He said goodbye to the trees and the green grass and the water pure and dancing through rocks.
 The clouds parted and the sun was suddenly too bright.
 He squinted and made a silent, last goodbye the world.
 Then headed back into the darkness.
 It was a bad deal all right, thought Boltac.
 But he had made it, and he wasn't going to break it.